WordPress/gutenberg/packages/block-editor/README.md

 -   `Object`

+<a name="transformMediaQueries" href="#transformMediaQueries">#</a> **transformMediaQueries**

+Applies a series of CSS rule transforms to convert simple media queries into element queries handled by css-element-queries package.
+Initializes css-element-queries mechanism.

+_Parameters_

+-   _elementQuerySelectors_ `Array`: CSS selector whose element query dimensions will depend on.
+-   _partialPaths_ `Array`: CSS rules.

 <a name="transformStyles" href="#transformStyles">#</a> **transformStyles**

 Applies a series of CSS rule transforms to wrap selectors inside a given class and/or rewrite URLs depending on the parameters passed.